cloudlinux/cloudlinux-doc/docs/control_panel_integration/README.md

 ## Control panel API integration

-To integrate CPAPI, set the paths to the scripts in the integration file in the `integration_scripts` section (see example above.
+To integrate CPAPI, set the paths to the scripts in the integration file in the <span class="notranslate">`integration_scripts`</span> section (see example above.

 You can use different scripts for different CPAPI methods or only one script and call it with different arguments.
 The script is any executable file written in any programming language, that returns a valid JSON file of the specified format in response to arguments it is expected to be called.

 ### Integration scripts requirements

 * By default, integration scripts should run only from UNIX user with the same credentials as LVE Manager is run, unless otherwise stated in the script description.
 * Some scripts are run from both root and end-user.
-If the script is run from end-user it should return information related to this user only, filtering the irrelevant data for security/isolation purposes or return `PermissionDenied` if script is not intended to be run as this user at all.
+If the script is run from end-user it should return information related to this user only, filtering the irrelevant data for security/isolation purposes or return <span class="notranslate">`PermissionDenied`</span> if script is not intended to be run as this user at all.
 * Scripts run from the end-user should also work from inside CageFS.
 You can find details on how to implement this [here](/control_panel_integration/#working-with-cpapi-cagefs)

-#### **Legend**:
+#### Legend
-* Necessity `always` means it’s required nearly by all CloudLinux code and should be implemented no matter what features you are interested in.
+* Necessity <span class="notranslate">`always`</span> means it’s required nearly by all CloudLinux code and should be implemented no matter what features you are interested in.
 Other methods might not be implemented and this will affect only some CloudLinux features leaving others to work fine.
-* `All UNIX users` means any Linux system account (from `/etc/passwd`) that is able to execute CloudLinux utilities directly or indirectly.
+* <span class="notranslate">`All UNIX users`</span> means any Linux system account (from <span class="notranslate">`/etc/passwd`</span>) that is able to execute CloudLinux utilities directly or indirectly.

 | | | | |